Naff488/kaaka-kulichaal-kokkakumoo/README.md

 Member 2: Fathimath nafla ali - LBSCEK
 Hosted Project Link
 https://crow-bath-chaos.lovable.app/

-Project Description
-it is a virtual crow bathing game

-The Problem statement
-it is a useless project

-Technical Details
-Technologies/Components Used
-For Software: typescript, html, css, js

-typescript
-[Frameworks used]
-[Libraries used]
-[Tools used]

-Project Documentation
-For Software:

 Screenshots (Add at least 3)
 <img width="734" height="432" alt="Screenshot 2025-08-09 051225" src="https://github.com/user-attachments/assets/15c27bcf-dc71-4031-9a89-a3523a3c4093" />